 Favourite thing to do in my job: Being outside and studying weird and wonderful animals in their natural environment.

-I study crayfish, which are lobster-like animals that live in freshwater lakes, ponds and rivers.
+My Work: I study crayfish, which are lobster-like animals that live in freshwater lakes, ponds and rivers.

 Check out this video I made for a quick introduction to the animal I study!

 If you can’t use youtube, it’s also available here.

 I’ve been asking the other scientists in my department some of your questions!
 Here’s what they came up with:

 The species of crayfish that I’m most interested in is called the North American signal crayfish.
 Signal crayfish come from North America but were introduced by humans to Britain in the 1970s for ‘crayfish farming’.
 Unfortunately, lots of crayfish escaped from the farms and there are now wild populations all over the place!

 Introducing a non-native species to a new ecosystem can be very dangerous for the native plants and animals already living there.
 The grey squirrel, for example, was brought to Britain from America and has caused a massive decline in the number of native red squirrels.
 In Australia, the introduction of non-native cane toads, rabbits and foxes has caused many problems.